aaronsaray/aaronsaray.com/_posts/2012-05-16-keep-your-admin-interface-css-separate.markdown

 There are a number of reasons to do this:

   * **Security:** In CSS, a number of class names and IDs are revealed.
 And, if you're programming your code semantically, they should be pretty explanatory (see: verbose).
-This exposes the names/interfaces/code structure and featureset of your administration interface to anyone who can look at the CSS.
+This exposes the names/interfaces/code structure and feature-set of your administration interface to anyone who can look at the CSS.
 Not Good.

   * **Extra space / slows down the interwebs:** Let's face it, more than 99% of your userbase should be normal users, right?
 Why add on all this extra CSS just for the 1% of users.
 Keep it trim and fitting the 99% of users.
 This is 19% better than Pareto's principle even!